ted-ncg/labs/14-call-remote-api.md

 ## Preparation

+From within IDEA, you'll need to set up the proxy information so you can reach out to APIs on the internet.

-* You will need to add proxy information to your Run Configurations as **VM** Options:
+* Add proxy information to your Run Configurations as **VM** Options:

    * Go to the `Run` menu, select `Edit Configurations...`
    * Look for `CanteenApplication` on the left side, under the `Spring Boot` section